FRRouting/frr/doc/user/installation.rst

    mind.
 Specifically turn on -g3 -O0 for compiling options and add inclusion of grammar sandbox.

-.. option:: --enable-fuzzing

-   Turn on some compile options to allow you to run fuzzing tools against the system.
-This flag is intended as a developer only tool and should not be used for normal operations.

 .. option:: --disable-snmp

    Build without SNMP support.